-It is important for city employees to remember that the personal communications of employees may reflect on the city, especially if employees are commenting on city business.
-The following guidelines apply to personal communications, including various forms such as social media (Facebook, Twitter, blogs, YouTube, etc.), letters to the editor of newspapers, and personal endorsements:
+The following guidelines apply to personal communications, including various forms such as any social media (Facebook, Twitter, blogs, YouTube, etc.), letters to the editor of newspapers, and personal endorsements:

-- Remember that what you write or post is public, and will be so for a long time.
-It may also be spread to large audiences.
+- Do not share any private or confidential information you have access to as a result of your city position. - Any personal communications made on a matter of public concern must not disrupt the efficiency of the city's operation, including by negatively affecting morale.
+Put another way, such public comments must not undermine any city department's ability to effectively serve the public.
+Disruptive personal communications can include liking or republishing (sharing/retweeting) a social media post of another individual or entity.
+The City can act on the personal communication that violates this policy without waiting for the actual disruption. - Remember that what you write, or post is public, and will be so for a long time.
+It may also be spread to a larger audiences than you intended.
 Use common sense when using email or social media sites.
 It is a good idea to refrain from sending or posting information or photos that you would not want your boss or other employees to read, or that you would be embarrassed to see in the newspaper.
-Keep in mind harassment, bullying, threats of violence, discrimination, or retaliation that would not be permissible in the workplace is not permissible between co-workers online, even if it is done after hours, from home and on home computers. - The City of Lake Elmo expects its employees to be fair, courteous, and respectful to supervisors, co-workers, citizens, customers, and other persons associated with the city.
-Avoid using statements, photographs, video, or audio that can be reasonably viewed as malicious, obscene, threatening or intimidating, disparaging, or might constitute harassment or bullying.
-Examples of such conduct might include offensive posts meant to intentionally harm someone's reputation or posts that could contribute to a hostile work environment on the basis of sex, race, national origin, age, color, creed, religion, disability, marital status, familial status, veteran status, sexual orientation, gender identity, or gender expression, status with regard to public assistance or membership or activity in a local commission.

-- If you publish something related to city business, identify yourself and use a disclaimer such as, "I am an employee of the City of Lake Elmo.
+Keep in mind harassment, bullying, threats of violence, discrimination, or retaliation concerning a co-worker or between co-workers that would not be permissible in the workplace is not permissible between co-workers online, even if it is done after hours, from home and on home computers. - The City of Lake Elmo expects its employees to be fair, courteous, and respectful to supervisors, co-workers, citizens, customers, and other persons associated with the city.
+Avoid using statements, photographs, video or audio that can be reasonably viewed as malicious, obscene, threatening or intimidating, disparaging, or might constitute harassment or bullying.
+Examples of such conduct might include offensive posts meant to intentionally harm someone's reputation or posts that could contribute to a hostile work environment on the basis of sex, race (including traits associated with race, including, but not limited to, hair texture and hairstyles such as braids, locs and twists), national origin, age, color, creed, religion, disability, marital status, familial status, veteran status, sexual orientation, gender identity, or gender expression, status with regard to public assistance or membership or activity in a local commission. - If you publish something related to city business, identify yourself and use a disclaimer such as, "I am an employee of the City of Lake Elmo.
 However, these are my own opinions and do not represent those of the City of Lake Elmo." - City resources, working time, or official city positions cannot be used for personal profit or business interests, or to participate in personal political activity.
-Some examples: a building inspector could not use the city's logo, email, or working time to promote his/her side business as a plumber; a parks employee should not access a park after hours even though he or she may have a key; a clerk, while working at City Hall, should not campaign for a friend who is running for City Council. - Personal social media account name or email names should not be tied to the city (e.g., Lake Elmo Cop).
+Some examples: a building inspector could not use the city's logo, email, or working time to promote his/her side business as a plumber; a parks employee should not access a park after hours even though he or she may have a key; a clerk, while working at City Hall, should not campaign for a friend who is running for City Council.

+• Personal social media account names or email names should not be tied to the city (e.g., Lake Elmo Cop).